acdick/olympic_medal_count/README.md

 A linear regression model can be improved by investigating additional variables available in the dataset.

 * A categorical variable to differentiate models won in the summer or winter Olympics
-* A categorical variable to investigate the
+* A categorical variable to investigate the effect of being a host country on winning medals
+* A categorical variable to divide years into eras (i.e. when females began to compete, end of the Cold War, etc.)

 ### Heteroscedasticity of Residuals